janhencic/janhencic/README.md

 I'm Jan, a **Software Engineer** from Slovenia.

+I'm Jan, a Software Engineer from Slovenia.
 I currently work at [SAP LeanIX](https://www.leanix.net), focusing on Go development.
 I have several years of experience working with Rust and a keen interest in DevOps technologies, along with a growing fascination for Nix.